 Thanks to social media, information was Twittered out and shared on Facebook throughout Southeast Asia.
 Information that was important and pertinent.
 This in addition to local law enforcement going door-to-door to provide information was good insurance that no one would be caught off guard.

-Have you experienced a natural disaster while travelling?
+Have you experienced a natural disaster while traveling?
 Where?